AKushWarrior/steel_crypt/README.md

 ## Notes

 * This is fairly well-tested and documented, but use in production AT YOUR OWN RISK.
-* This is a work-in-progress, but will be actively maintained.
+* This is relatively complete, but will be actively maintained for new bugs.
+* I've now added almost every algorithm from PointyCastle, so every algorithm requires extensive implementation work.
+Bear with me!
 * Please file feature requests and bugs at the [issue tracker][tracker].
 * I'm busy, so file a PR for new features if possible...